ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "The poor man is not he who is without a cent, but he who is without a dream."
+  "The essence of true friendship is to make allowance for another's little lapses."
-<br>— Harry Kemp
+<br>— Ovid
 </blockquote>
 </h3>